 It’s a path successful brewery’s such as the mighty Dogfish Head have walked in the past.
-People root for the smaller guy and it gives you the opportunity to be dynamic, creative and prove your concept.
+People root for the smaller guy; it gives you the opportunity to be dynamic, creative and prove your concept.

 If you would like help sourcing the right small affordable skid-mounted brewhouse; then feel free to reach out by emailing me at:

-If you would like to discuss any brewing project further who have any follow-up question, please know my inbox is always open.
+If you would like to discuss any brewing project further or have any follow-up questions.
+Please know my inbox is always open.